Aineph/Wolf3D/README.md

 This project uses the SFML Library.
 Before you install this repository, please make sure the library is installed on your file system.
+If you don't have it yet, you can get it by following this link: https://www.sfml-dev.org/download-fr.php.

 You will need CMake in order to compile.
 The minimum version required is 3.14.
 You can download it there: https://cmake.org/download/.